collective/collective.tablepage/README.rst

 Filling the table
 -----------------

-Configuration is not changing anything in your layour, but users with *Contributor* role on this document will see a new tab: "**Edit table**".
+Configuration is not changing anything in your layout, but users with *Contributor* role on this document will see a new tab: "**Edit table**".

 .. image:: http://blog.redturtle.it/pypi-images/collective.tablepage/collective.tablepage-0.1-01.png/image_large